Wadowice: Present

 After the war, in 1945 Wadowice retained its powiat town status and until 1975 served as a notable centre of commerce and transport in the Kraków Voivodeship.
 After that the town was transferred to the newly created Bielsko-Biała Voivodeship.
 After the peaceful transformation of the political and economical system in Poland (in 1989), most of the local industry was found inefficient and went bankrupt.
 However, the ecological and historical heritage of the area as well as its status as the birthplace of Pope John Paul II led to fast growth of tourism.
 Currently more than 200,000 people visit Wadowice every year and this number is rising.

 Economy

 Wadowice is today mainly a centre for tourism and sightseeing, but also a place for small industries such as the production of machines and construction materials.
-There is also the headquarters of the biggest juice-maker of Poland, Maspex, and the shoe producer Badura.
+The town is also the headquarters of the multinational food company and biggest juice-maker of Poland, Maspex, and the shoe producer Badura.